IndigoUnited/js-dejavu/README.md

 * Mixins (so you can get some sort of multiple inheritance)
 * Context binding for functions (useful for functions that will be used as callbacks/handlers)
 * Has two builds, one regular and one AMD based

+## Performance ##

+All kind of validations to ensure that your classes are well defined and obey all the common rules of classic inheritance degrade performance.
-* Each of those two builds have a version for development and a version for production
+Thats why there is a __strict__ and a __loose__ version for each build.
+The strict version throws an error when something is not right and therefor is suitable for development.
+The loose build has no overhead associated with verifications and therefore is suitable for production.
+If your classes schema work in the strict version then is safe to use them in the loose version.

+__NOTE__:

-_NOTE_: Protected/private variables are not supported due to performance reasons.
-        Instead, they are prefixed with a  _ and an __ respectively.
+Protected/private members are not yet supported, instead they are prefixed with an _ and an __ respectively.
+Private and protected functions could be made by creating wrappers around them.
+Still, there is no crossbrowser way to define private and protected variables.
+Those will be implemented soon using the [Object.defineProperty](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/defineProperty) only in environments that implement it.
+Stay tuned!

 ## Usage ##

-All examples bellow are using the AMD format.
+All examples bellow use the AMD format.

 * Interface definition

 Object interfaces allow you to create code which specifies which methods a class must implement, without having to define how these methods are handled.
 Also they can define some constants.
-Bellow there's an example of an EventsInterface, that has the role of adding event listeners and fire events.
+Bellow there's an example of an _EventsInterface_, that has the role of adding event listeners and fire events.

 ```js
 define(['path/to/classify/Interface'], function (Interface) {